Best practices for iOS apps

 - Networking APIs fail as if there is no network available.

 - Sensor APIs, such as GPS and camera, return null or throw an exception.

-The following Objective-C runtime selectors will return nil if the underlying functionality has been blocked due to Citrix Endpoint Management policies and so should be handled accordingly.
+The following Objective-C runtime selectors return nil if the underlying functionality has been blocked due to Citrix Endpoint Management policies and so should be handled accordingly.